 Posted on 27 August 2019

-Dr Minette du Preez qualified as a neurosurgeon in 1994.
+Dr Minette du Preez qualified as South Africa’s first-ever female neurosurgeon in 1994.
 At the time, there were precious few women in specialist medical roles in the country.
 This is how she broke through the glass ceiling, and set an example for women to follow her lead.

 “I’m quite a girly woman.
 In the medical field, I’ve never felt I should lose my femininity.
 I’ve never been discriminated against.
 I think I’ve succeeded because I work just as hard as anyone else.”

 Today, Dr Minette du Preez is an experienced, well-regarded neurosurgeon with a special interest in spinal surgery.
 She is a member of the International Society for the Advancement of Spine Surgery.
 Back in the late 1980s, however, she was fresh out of medical school at the University of the Free State, having just completed six years of undergraduate training and her mandatory community service.